 10. Working Backwards

 My number four book is ‘Working Backwards’ by Colin Bryar and Bill Carr.
-We see Amazon from the outside eg. amazon.com, Amazon Prime, deliveries and Alexa.
+We see Amazon from the outside eg. amazon.com, Amazon Prime, deliveries, and Alexa.
 But how do they actually do it?
 How can they be so successful and set themselves up for success?
-What way are their leadership structured?
+In what way is their leadership structured?

-‘Working Backwards’ distils down and gives insight into how Amazon operates at that sort of scale.
+‘Working Backwards’ distills down and gives insight into how Amazon operates at that sort of scale.
 It looks at how they have remained successful despite their growth.
-It’s full of great insights on leadership principles, how they set up the flywheel, how they run their hiring process and how they structured their organisations for success.
+It’s full of great insights on leadership principles, how they set up the flywheel, how they run their hiring process, and how they structured their organisations for success.

-It shows how they really go after the two pizza teams mentality and model.
-But also how they maintain a good company culture as they scale.
-The book is full of good advice, guidance and actionable stuff that you can refer back to.
+It shows how they really go after the two pizza teams’ mentality and model.
+But also how they maintain good company culture as they scale.
+The book is full of good advice, guidance, and actionable stuff that you can refer back to.

 They go into their press release format with examples.
 So that you can apply the techniques in your context and environment.